Here’s a host of my scripts enacted by students.

 Stolen Childhoods–View our multi-media presentation of Worked to the Bone, which focuses on photographer Lewis Hine’s Depression-era crusade to end child labor.
 Students recorded the audio of the play and coordinated it with a photo montage of Hine’s powerful photography.

 A Christmas Carol–Among my greatest achievements as an educator was working with my students to create this sixteen minute holiday movie based on Charles Dickens’ A Christmas Carol using merely a Flip video camera and Movie Maker editing software.
 We used the script version from Read Aloud Plays: Classic Short Stories, which features a variety of role reversals including a female Scrooge.
 We also modernized it to make it easier to establish settings and added a few parts and lines so that all thirty of my students could participate.
 This video not only gives you a preview of the play, but will hopefully encourages you to take your classroom drama to new levels.
+Both versions of the play are on my TeachersPayTeachers store.

 Special Interest Podcasts: